WayFi-Wireless/passpoint-implementation-issues/README.md

 ---

+### **OpenWRT**
+-	Varies significantly by device maintainer and build.
+- Passpoint and RADSEC implementations are entirely manual and must be customized per deployment.
+- The LuCI web UI does not support scripting or automation for Hotspot 2.0 configuration.
+- Only two known pieces of accurate documentation currently exist for proper implementation.
+(One of those we wrote)
+- RADSEC support is only available in recent versions of hostapd; older builds do not support it at all.

+---

 ## Contributing

 Found an issue not listed here?
 Submit a pull request or open an issue to help expand the knowledge base.